 The Company's key risks consist of insurance risks i.e., longevity, mortality, morbidity, and persistency, market risks, i.e., interest rates, currency, and credit spreads, and operational risk.
-They company is also exposed to counterparty risk, liquidity risk, and group risk.
+The company is also exposed to counterparty risk, liquidity risk, and group risk.

-As at 31 December 2023 the Company's in-force portfolio consisted of protection reinsurance and retrocession business and longevity reinsurance business.
-The protection business consists of mortality and morbidity risks written in North America, UK and Ireland via RIBM's UK branch, and across Asia via RIBM's Singapore and Korea branches, as well as protection reinsurance of both retail insurance products and insurance provided through large superannuation funds (group insurance) written in Australia.
-The longevity business comprises both longevity swap and funded reinsurance business, mainly in the UK.
+As at 31 December 2024, the Company's in-force portfolio consisted of protection reinsurance, protection retrocession business, longevity swaps, funded reinsurance and Capital Solutions business.
+The protection business consists of mortality and morbidity risks written through branches in the UK, Canada, Singapore and Korea, as well as protection reinsurance of both retail insurance products and insurance provided through large pension funds (group insurance) written in Australia.
+The longevity swap and funded reinsurance comprises business written across the UK, Netherlands, Japan, and North America, as well as the reinsurance arrangement of Pension Risk Transfer (PRT) business from Pacific Life Insurance Company (PLIC) into RGBM.

-In line with the Company's Risk Strategy, this primarily results in preferred insurance risks (longevity, mortality and morbidity, as well as investment credit (spreads) risk for the funded reinsurance business) being written.
-Insurance business is subject to risk appetites and limits set out in the Division Insurance Risk Policy.
+In line with the Company's Risk Strategy, this primarily results in preferred insurance risks (longevity, mortality and morbidity), as well as credit risk being written.